WeberLab/EI_Hurst_Manuscript/README.md

-## A Quarto Manuscript Template
+## Quarto Manuscript for "Does the Brain’s E/I Balance Really Shape Long-Range Temporal Correlations?"

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is a repo for generating our manuscript.